Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Results

-For the analysis, we do not use any of the prior knowledge about the measurement geometry throughout the analysis.
+{\bf Single-shot sorting approach.} For the analysis, we do not use any of the prior knowledge about the measurement geometry.
 Instead, the information on the dynamics class is eliminated by combining the different shots of the two measurements into a single dataset, with its average shown as the black line in Fig.~\ref{fig:overview}(c).
 The analysis sequence is illustrated in Fig.~\ref{fig:algorithm}.
 The first step is to identify dynamics classes (model 1 and 2) in the ``blinded'' data (indicated by the gray rectangles), which can then be used to sort all shots accordingly.
 For this clustering step, only a selection of the shots with the highest signal content is used, which circumvents the statistical uncertainty in the data associated with low-count shots.
 This way time-domain data representing the specific features of each class can be extracted more reliably from the measured data.
 In the following we denote this step as model-building.
 Generally, M\"ossbauer time-domain data features an approximately exponentially decaying scattered light intensity, due to the spontaneous emission of the nuclei.
 Shots suitable for the model-building should ideally contain information, i.e., recorded signal photons, across a broad time range after excitation, which is why the logarithm of the APD trace is applied to linearize this scaling.
 The signal content is then defined as sum over the logarithm of the APD trace (see Appendix~\ref{content}).
 To avoid prompt artifacts from the intense incident x-ray pulse, the first 3\,ns are excluded from the analysis (see Appendix~\ref{raw}).
+A histogram of the signal content of all shots in the combined dataset is displayed in Fig.~\ref{fig:signalContent}.
+The signal content fluctuates from shot to shot due to the natural photon number fluctuations and shots with highest signal content are extremely rare.
+In addition, the signal content has a non-linear correlation with the photon number.